Rowl1ng/VR_Sketch_demo/README.md

+# Sketching into the Metaverse

-This project contains the code used for the _Sketch into Metaverse_ demo presented at AIUK2023.
+This project contains the code used for the _Sketching into the Metaverse_ demo presented at AIUK2023.
+In this demo, the user draws a 3D sketch in the VR environment.
+The backend search engine retrieves the closest matching shapes from the database based on the sketch.
+Currently, the retrieval model used is from paper [Structure-Aware 3D VR Sketch to 3D Shape Retrieval](https://github.com/Rowl1ng/Structure-Aware-VR-Sketch-Shape-Retrieval), so only the chair class is used as an example.

 After running the demo on the host machine, the user puts on the headset and enters a virtual living room.
 In front of them, there is a cube labeled `Sketch Space`.
 1. __Sketch__: The user can use the right-hand controller to freely draw a chair sketch in the sketch space by pressing the `Sketch` trigger.
 During this process, users can use the `Grab` trigger at any time to rotate the entire sketch space, and use the `Undo` button on the left-hand controller to undo the last stroke.
 (Please refer to the operation guide below for the triggers and buttons)